Seizures of Cash at the Airport

 The Notice of Seizure after Money is Seized at the Airport by DEA or ICE Agents

+If the U.S. Customs & Border Protection (“CBP”) seized the cash, then they will issue a “Custody Receipt for Seized Property and Evidence” (Form 6051S).
 The custody receipt includes an “FPF” number that allows the case to be tracked by the Fines, Penalties, and Forfeitures Office of Customs (“FP&F”) for the airport where the cash seizure occurred.

+If the CBP agent had you sign a DHS Form 4607 entitled “Notice of Abandonment of Assent to Forfeiture of Prohibited or Seized Merchandise,” they might not send you a notice at all.
 The DHS Form 4607 cites 19 CFR Part 162.
 Even if you were forced to sign the HDS Form 4607, you can still make a verified claim for the property and fight your case.

-If DEA or ICE agents took your money at the airport, you are entitled to due process of law which means a fair hearing to contest the legality of the taking of your cash or other property.
+Once the verified claim is filed, it invalidates your signature on the “notice of abandonment or assent to forfeiture of seized property.”
+If DEA or ICE agents took your money at the airport, you are entitled to due process of law, which means a fair hearing to contest the legality of taking your cash or other property.

-The notice of seizure must be issued to any interested person to notify them of the seizure and give them a chance to file a claim.
+If your cash or property is taken, the agents must issue you a receipt and a notice of seizure.
+The notice of seizure must be issued to any interested person to notify them of the seizure and allow them to file a claim.
+An interested party can include anyone with a legal right to claim the seized asset, including the property owner or a lienholder.

 Under 18 U.S.C.
 983(a)(1)(A), the government has 60 days from the date of the seizure of your cash at the airport to send you a Notice of Seizure.
 The deadline can be extended to 90 days when the property is seized by a local or state law enforcement agency.